jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/2-1-3D-Object-Detection-with-LiDAR-Data/README.md

 Filename                                                             | Description
 ---------------------------------------------------------------------|----------------
-`2022-11-06-Project-Writeup.md`                                      | Markdown-formatted report of the key findings and evaluation results from this project.
+`2022-11-06-Project-Writeup.md`                                      | Markdown-formatted report on the key findings and evaluation results from this project.
 `setup.py`                                                           | Builds the project, installs dependencies and places all modules onto the PYTHONPATH via `pip install -e` command (see below).
 `loop_over_dataset.py`                                               | Entry point to the programme, implements all functions needed to parse, preview, modify, and evaluate on the LiDAR range images.
-`data/filenames.txt`                                                 | List Google Cloud Storage (GCS) file paths to the `.tfrecord` used for model evaluation.
+`data/filenames.txt`                                                 | List of Google Cloud Storage (GCS) file paths to the `.tfrecord` used for model evaluation.
 `student/objdet_detect.py`                                           | Performs 3D object detection; loads model configs, initialises PyTorch models, runs detection loop.
 `student/objdet_eval.py`                                             | Performs performance assessment of the object detection model; computes IoU, position errors, precision / recall scores.
 `student/objdet_pcl.py`                                              | Parses and modifies LiDAR point cloud data; pre-processes and converts range images to PCL; creates BEV maps from PCL.